svpino/ml.school/program/metaflow/README.md

 $ export $(cat .env | xargs)
 ```

-#### Running the Training Pipeline

-The training pipeline trains, evaluates, and registers a model in the MLflow model registry.

-You can run the pipeline using the following command:
+3. You can run the pipeline using the following command:

 ```bash
 $ python3 training.py --environment=pypi run